pioneersprize/Polkadot-Pioneers-Prize/applications/reed-solomon-perf.md

 1. do performance measurements baseline
 2. setup decommissioned CI infra again
-3. add SMID to the current implementation
+3. add SIMD to the current implementation
 4. implement a alternate version
 5. measure and tune the alternate
 6. determine a threshold, where which one is more performant